python/cpython/Doc/library/functions.rst

 ..
 XXX works for bytes too, but should it?
 .. function:: ord(c)

-   Given a string representing one Uncicode character, return an integer representing the Unicode code point of that character.
+   Given a string representing one Unicode character, return an integer representing the Unicode code point of that character.
 For example, ``ord('a')`` returns the integer ``97`` and ``ord('\u2020')`` returns ``8224``.
 This is the inverse of :func:`chr`.